Package 'tlm'

 Description

-This function provides information on interpreting effects in linear, logistic and Poisson models with transformed variables.
-Specifically, if a summary measure for the effect exists, the function details how to obtain it.
+Provides information on interpreting effects in linear, logistic and Poisson models with transformed variables.
+Specifically, if a summary measure for the effect exists, the function details how to obtain and interpret it.

 Usage